HRISHAJ/Pipelined_cpu/README.md

 # Pipelined RISC-V Processor

-Overview
-This project implements a 32-bit, 5-stage pipelined RISC-V processor using synthesizable Verilog RTL.
+This project implements a 32-bit, 5-stage pipelined RISC-V processor using Verilog RTL.
 The design follows standard microarchitectural principles and supports arithmetic, memory, and branch instructions with hazard detection, data forwarding, and branch handling.
-Functionality was verified using cycle-accurate simulation in Vivado/XSim.

 Architecture
 Pipeline Stages: IF → ID → EX → MEM → WB